netgen-layouts/layouts-docs/tips_tricks/override_grid_column_template.rst

 and to also provide a parameter called ``column_templates`` which the original grid template uses to extract the template names for column variants from.

-We only specified that 4 columns template should be overriden by specifying the key with a value of ``4``, but we can easily add more overrides by specifying more array keys in the ``column_templates`` parameter.
+We only specified that 4 columns template should be overridden by specifying the key with a value of ``4``, but we can easily add more overrides by specifying more array keys in the ``column_templates`` parameter.